 crossOrigin to "anonymous" or "use-credentials" in the TypedSource of your SourceDescription when loading the video source into THEOplayer.
 This ensures that the content is always retrieved with CORS-enabled HTTP requests, and will not taint the canvas when drawn.

-Drawing cross-origin content to WebGL context on iOS
+Drawing cross-origin content to WebGL context on iOS 10 and lower

-For best browser compatibility, we recommend loading the stream from the same origin as the web page.
+If you need to support iOS 10 and below, we recommend loading the stream from the same origin as the web page.

 DRM protected content